 Using online resources such as Get My First Job and 3aaa put me at ease, opening doors to career paths I never would have considered and providing invaluable support for me during the apprenticeship hunt!
 Without their guidance I wouldn’t have landed the apprenticeship I have right now.

-Sydney is a Digital Marketing apprentice at Excel with business.
+Sydney is a level 4 Digital Marketing apprentice at Excel with business.

 Since starting my apprenticeship my confidence has grown massively.
 I have learnt about office culture, gained professional communication skills and I understand the discipline involved in having a full-time job – life skills that will support me throughout my career.